Jaganpro/BashSetup/Vim Tutorial.md

 vim
 ```

-### Opening files in VIM Editor
+[OR] if you want to open a file directly in VIM editor

 ```
 vim vimtutordemo.txt
 ```

+### Opening files in VIM Editor

-Once the vim editor is open, we can open file in `Normal Mode`, by issuing the following command
+If VIM editor is already open, we can open a file by issuing the following command [Opens in NORMAL Mode]

 ```
 :o vimtutordemo.txt
 ```

-Once the vim editor is open, we can go to the insert mode (Edit Mode) and provide the file name to edit in VIM.
+If VIM editor is already open, we can edit the file by issuing the following command [Opens in EDIT Mode].

 ```
 :e vimtutordemo.txt